huysentruitw/projecto/README.md

 The projector reflects the sequence number of the most out-dated projection.

-Use the projector to project a single event/message to all registered projections.
+Use the projector to project one or more events/messages to all registered projections.

-The projector ensures that it only handles an event/message if the sequence number is equal to `NextSequenceNumber`.
+The projector ensures that it only handles events/messages in the correct order, starting with event/message with a sequence number equal to `NextSequenceNumber`.

 The `NextSequenceNumber` of the projector can be used by the application to request a resend of missing events/messages during startup.